Trash, Recycling & Sustainability

 Shipping products can also be environmentally managed.
 Using packaging products made with recycled materials also allows businesses another option for going green.

 Another idea for going green is the lightbulb.
 One of the simplest changes businesses and residences can make is to switch to energy efficient lighting.
-LED light bulbs use at least 75% less energy, and last up to 25 times longer, than incandescent bulbs.
-LED bulbs can last an average 25,000 hours, while incandescent bulbs usually only last somewhere around 750 hours.
-It costs an average of $240 to light an incandescent bulb for 25,000 hours, compared to lighting an LED bulb for just $40 over that same time frame.
-As a result, switching to LED lightbulbs can potentially save a business thousands of dollars over the course of a single decade.
+LED light bulbs use at least 75% less energy and can last up to 25 times longer than incandescent bulbs, according to the U.S. Department of Energy.[3]
+LED bulbs can last an average 25,000 hours, while incandescent bulbs usually only last somewhere around 1000 hours.
+Over time, this results in significantly lower energy use and reduced maintenance costs for businesses.

-Besides the significant amount of savings that results from using LED light bulbs, the lessened environmental impact and workforce productivity is equally as substantial.
+Besides the significant amount of savings that results from using LED light bulbs, LED lighting also contributes to improved environmental performance and more efficient facility operations.

-1. LED light bulbs can be recycled, unlike incandescent bulbs
+1. LED light bulbs can be recycled, though recycling options may vary by location

 Green Opportunities Outside the Office

 Considering green options outside of the office can also result in several environmentally friendly choices.
 Take the rubber speed bump for example.
-Made from recycled rubber, this eco-smart speed bump allows you to use recycled materials.
-Providing a workforce the opportunity to get outside for some sunshine and fresh air at picnic tables and benches is another green option.
-Not only does it foster a positive mood and productivity, but it also saves on energy expenses if lights and monitors are shut down while they are on break.
+Made from recycled rubber, this sustainable speed bump allows you to use recycled materials.
+Providing employees with opportunities to get outside for some sunshine and fresh air at picnic tables and benches is another green option.
+This can help reduce indoor energy usage when lighting and equipment are powered down during breaks, while also supporting employee well-being.

 A Greener Return for Your Bottom Line

-As you’ve learned, taking actionable steps to transform your business into a smart, eco-friendly company starts with some small, yet simple changes.
-Going green will not only result in a smaller carbon footprint, but it will also benefit your business in terms of increased financial savings.
+As you’ve learned, taking actionable steps to transform your business into a smart, eco-friendly company starts with practical and scalable changes.
+Going green will not only result in a smaller carbon footprint, but it will also benefit your business through improved efficiency and reduced operating costs.
 Here are several ways companies can go green beyond the basics of recycling.
-These will require more involvement, but net a higher return for your bottom line, as well as for the planet.
+These will require more involvement, but can deliver long-term operational and environmental benefits.

-1. Use clean, renewable energy to power your business (wind, solar, hydro powered)
+1. Use clean, renewable energy to power your business (wind, solar, hydro power)

-2. Replace inefficient, outdated, or broken equipment with green energy or energy efficient options
+2. Replace inefficient, outdated, or broken equipment with energy-efficient alternatives

-3. Move to a paperless company with the use of servers or cloud-data storage
+3. Move to a paperless company with the use of cloud-based systems and digital workflows

-4. Use natural materials/ energy like sunlight, wood or stone materials and live plants.
+4. Use natural materials like sunlight, wood, or stone and incorporate natural elements such as plants into workspaces

-5. Utilize “green” suppliers for your products and services
+5. Utilize environmentally responsible suppliers for your products and services

-The hope is that by taking these steps, big or small, we can begin to do our part and make a difference with each green initiative we undertake.
-After all, we only have one planet, let's start doing something to protect it.
+The hope is that by taking these steps, big or small, we can begin to make a meaningful impact and make a difference with each green initiative we undertake.
+After all, we only have one planet, let us start doing something to protect it.

 [2] Grand View Research: Reusable Water Bottle Market Size Report, 2022-2030